 There is no cure for the virus.
 Most of the time, HPV goes away by itself within two years and does not cause health problems.
 It is only when HPV stays in the body for many years that it might cause these oral cancers.
 Even then, it is a very small number of people that will have an HPV infection cascade all the way into an oral malignancy, though that number is increasing every year by about 10%.
 It is not known why HPV goes away in most, but not all cases.
 For unknown reasons there is a small percentage of the population whose immune system does not recognize this as a threat and it is allowed to prosper.
 Although HPV can increase the risk of developing some types of cancer, most people who have HPV do NOT develop cancer.

 Two vaccines known as Gardasil and Cervarix protect against the strains of HPV that cause cervical cancers (HPV16 and 18), Garadsil also protects against two versions that cause genital warts (HPV6 and 11).
+A new version of the Gardasil vaccine protects against 9 versions of HPV.
 Millions of young girls in the US and in developed countries around the world have been safely vaccinated with an HPV vaccine.
-Because the original clinical trials were done on cervical cancers, the FDA restricts the manufacturers from talking about other positive implications of these vaccines.
-Since they block people from ever getting HPV16, it is not much of a scientific leap to extrapolate that to "if you can't get the virus, you can't get things the virus might cause".
-Using this logic, many in the science community recommend vaccinating to protect people from the various different cancers associated with the virus such as oropharyngeal.
-The foundation also believes this to be worth doing, and has advocated at the CDC for vaccination of boys, not only to help reach the point of "herd immunity" in our country protecting our next generation from HPV caused cervical cancers, but also other HPV cancers as well including oropharyngeal.
+Because the original clinical trials were done only on cervical cancers, the FDA restricts the manufacturers from talking about other potential positive implications of these vaccines in different anatomical sites that HPV is known to infect.
+Since these vaccines block people from ever getting HPV16, it is not much of a scientific leap to extrapolate that to "if you can't get the virus, you can't get things the virus might cause".
+Using this logic, many in the science community recommend vaccinating to protect people from the various different cancers associated with the virus such as oropharyngeal and anal cancers.
+The foundation also believes this to be worth doing, and has advocated at the CDC for vaccination of boys, not only to more quickly help reach the point of "herd immunity" in our country protecting our next generation from HPV caused cervical cancers, but also other HPV cancers as well including oropharyngeal.